-- 1. Upon the request of the developer, a vehicular parking ratio, inclusive of parking for persons with a disability and guests, shall not be required of a housing development that exceeds the following ratios: - a.
+- 1. Except as provided in subsections (2), (3), and (4), upon the request of the developer, a vehicular parking ratio, inclusive of parking for persons with a disability and guests, shall not be required of a housing development that exceeds the following ratios: - a.
 Zero to one bedroom: one onsite parking space. - b.
 Two to three bedrooms: one and one-half onsite parking spaces. - c.
 Four and more bedrooms: two and one-half parking spaces. - 2.
-If a housing development includes at least 20 percent low-income units for housing developments meeting the requirements of subparagraph (1) of paragraph (A) of subdivision 18.48.030, or at least 11 percent very low-income units for housing developments meeting the criteria of subparagraph (2) of paragraph (A) of subdivision 18.48.030, is located within one-half mile of a major transit stop, and there is unobstructed access to the major transit stop from the housing development, then, upon the request of the developer a vehicular parking ratio, inclusive of parking for persons with a disability and guests, that exceeds 0.5 spaces per unit, shall not be imposed.
+Notwithstanding subparagraph (1), if a housing development includes at least 20 percent low-income units for housing developments meeting the requirements of Section 18.48.030 (A)(1), or at least 11 percent very low-income units for housing developments meeting the criteria of Section 18.48.030(A)(2),, is located within one-half mile of a major transit stop, and there is unobstructed access to the major transit stop from the housing development, then, upon the request of the developer, the city shall not impose a vehicular parking ratio, inclusive of parking for persons with a disability and guests, that exceeds 0.5 spaces per unit.
+Notwithstanding subparagraph (1), if a development includes at least 40 percent moderate-income units for housing development meeting the criteria of Section 18.48.030 (A)(4), is located within one-half mile of a major transit stop, as defined in subdivision (b) of Section 21155 of the Public Resources Code, and the residents of the development have unobstructed access to the major transit stop from the development then, upon the request of the developer, the city shall not impose a vehicular parking ration, inclusive of parking for persons with disability and guests, that exceeds 0.5 spaces per bedroom.

-- 3. If a housing development consists solely of rental units, exclusive of a manager's unit or units, with an affordable housing cost to lower income families, then, upon the request of the developer, vehicular parking standards shall not be imposed if the housing development meets either of the following criteria: - a.
+- 3. Notwithstanding subparagraph (1), if a development meets the criteria of Section 18.48.030 (A)(7), then, upon the request of the developer, the city shall not impose vehicular parking standards if the development meets any of the following criteria: - a.
 The housing development is located within one-half mile of a major transit stop and there is unobstructed access to the major transit stop from the housing development. - b.
-The housing development is a for-rent housing development for individuals who are 62 years of age or older and the housing development has either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times per day. - 4.
-If a housing development consists solely of rental units, exclusive of a manager's unit or units, with an affordable housing cost to lower income families, and the housing development is either a special needs housing development or a supportive housing development, then, upon the request of the developer, a minimum vehicular parking requirement shall not be imposed.
-A special needs housing development shall have either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times per day. - 5.
+The housing development is a for-rent housing development for individuals who are 55 years of age or older that complies with Section 51.2 and 51.3 of the Civil Code and the housing development has either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times per day. - c.
+The development is either a special needs housing development, as defined in Section 51312 of the Health and Safety Code, or a supportive housing development, as defined in Section 50675.14 of the Health and Safety Code.
+A development that is a special needs housing development shall have either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times a day. - 5.
 If the total number of parking spaces required for a housing development is other than a whole number, the number shall be rounded up to the next whole number.
 For purposes of this subdivision, a housing development may provide onsite parking through tandem parking or uncovered parking, but not through on-street parking.

-18.48.0650 Application requirements and review.
+18.48.060 Application requirements and review.